 The Finland I grew up in was a strange place.
 Geographically isolated and sparsely populated, the country had only one newspaper, one State-run news station and one official cultural mindset, all enveloped in a culture of silence and fear of difference.
 Because there was hardly any ethnic diversity, there was no political correctness either.
 Explicit racial stereotypes were freely exploited in marketing and the media.
 In the absence of actual conflicts between people, such stereotyping was considered harmless by the establishment.
 References to other cultures were peppered with colonialist attitudes or outright racist imagery (blackfaces, feather headdresses, exoticism and orientalism), which people justified with the argument that everybody knew that we weren’t really racist, and therefore could joke about it “in private” (i.e. within Finnish national borders).
 There was no need for cultural sensitivity or minority perspectives, because, officially, there were none.
 This was of course an illusion.
 The Roma and the Sámi were so small in numbers that they had almost no political representation, but both these Finnish minorities were highly visible as objects of cultural appropriation and ridicule in the mainstream media.
 This, also, was considered harmless.

 Today’s Finland is, of course, a different place in many respects.
 The number of foreigners living in our country has climbed from 0.5% in 1990 to nearly 4% – still a ridiculously small number.
-First- and second-generation Finns of immigrant origin are rightfully owning the culture and generating sorely needed discussion on plurality, while also being vocal on the problem of structural discrimination that the majority culture has been reluctant to address.
+First- and second-generation Finns are rightfully owning the culture and generating sorely needed discussion on plurality, while also being vocal on the problem of structural discrimination that the majority culture has been reluctant to address.
 Media platforms are now deemed accountable and discriminative content is not accepted by public policies.
 Yet, simultaneously, with the rise of the right wing and the outright fascist politics that are sweeping Europe, and with the dislocation of masses of people in the face of war, the country has witnessed a rapid explosion of xenophobia and racism on a whole new level: a crisis of morals and attitudes that by any standards is far more dangerous and far more destructive than the refugee crises.
 While US Republican politicians are liberally using dehumanizing language similar to that of the European right wing, there is a specific tone to the Finnish discourse that I want to address here, namely the illusion that we have never been a racist society, and that Finland as a nation has nothing to do with the colonial past of the western world.

 When I first came to the US a few years ago, my American companion would tease me by asking if there really were any black people in Finland.
 “Of course there are,” I would reply, but deep down I had hesitations.
 What he was really asking me was whether he would be likely to encounter racism were he ever to visit the country.
 To that question I had no answer at the time.
 I knew that everybody I interacted with was anti-racist in the same unquestioned way that everyone around me was anti-sexist.
 But as a woman I had learned that this doesn’t necessarily mean that the world isn’t sexist.
 The thing was that we white Finns were rarely forced to confront or register our whiteness, and thus also racism had remained, in large part, invisible to us.